Many people brush their teeth daily, yet still experience cavities or gum problems.

 Important: always work gently

-SNOW PEARL interdental brushes – effective cleaning for everyday use
+SNOW PEARL Interdental Brushes – effective daily cleaning

-SNOW PEARL interdental brushes were specially developed to enable thorough and gentle cleaning.
+The SNOW PEARL Interdental Brushes were specially developed to enable thorough yet gentle cleaning.

 Advantages: